moda-gov-tw/PETs-Applications/differential_privacy/privacy-preserving_research_data_sharing/README.md

 pip install swifter
 ```

-### Step 2: Clone the Sample Code
+#### Step 2.
+Clone the application

-Open your terminal and enter the following command:
+Clone the repo and go to the application directory.
 ```
 git clone https://github.com/moda-gov-tw/PETs-Applications
+cd PETs-Applications/differential_privacy/privacy-preserving_research_data_sharing
 ```

-### Step 3: Run the Sample Code
+#### Step 3.
+Run the application

-Open your terminal and enter the following commands:
+Run the following script to process the original data, `NHANES.csv`, with differential privacy.
+The output will be stored in `result.csv`.

 ```
-cd differential_privacy/privacy-preserving_research_data_sharing
 python3 example_DP.py
 ```